MatPiq/polarvis_exercise/docs/instructions/instructions.md

 very time consuming or even infeasible for large datasets.
-In this context, an automated and computational method called [clustering](https://en.wikipedia.org/wiki/Cluster_analysis) might be interesting—not only as a way to assign images to catagories, but also as a tool for inductively *exploring* what categories may exist in the data.
+In this context, an automated and computational method called [clustering](https://en.wikipedia.org/wiki/Cluster_analysis) might be interesting—not only as a way to assign images to categories, but also as a tool for inductively *exploring* what categories may exist in the data.
 In general, the objective of clustering methods is to create a partition of the data into groups that are internally coherent and distinct from each other.
-Exactly how this is achived, differs between methods in e.g. by how the distance or similarity between the objects being clustered is measured.
+Exactly how this is achieved, differs between methods in e.g. by how the distance or similarity between the objects being clustered is measured.
 An important task, independent of what clustering method is used, is to assess the validity of the results.